Franklin Dam controversy: Attempts at compromise

+Track to the Franklin river in the 1970s towards the Kelly Basin.

 The Labor state government, under premier Doug Lowe, backed down from the original proposal, and agreed to place the Franklin River in a new Wild Rivers National Park.
 Instead of the original 'Gordon below Franklin' proposal, Lowe now backed an alternative, the 'Gordon above Olga' scheme.
 While this was above the Gordon's junction with the Franklin, it still would have intruded into wilderness quality areas.
 This compromise did not appease the environmental groups, who maintained a policy of no dams in southwest Tasmania.

 In July, both the pro-dam and anti-dam groups (the former of which also included the union movement) initiated an advertising blitz in Tasmania.
 The HEC claimed that up to 10,000 potential jobs would be lost if the dam was not built.
 The conservative-dominated Legislative Council then blocked the Labor government's 'Gordon-above-Olga' compromise, instead insisting that they proceed with the original proposal.
 The two parties could not agree on a solution, which led to a deadlock between the two houses of parliament.